 As a 1:1 district, one notable post-audit outcome is PLSD’s ability to move forward with the district’s Chromebook take-home policy goals, and invest more time ion Google Classroom expansion initiatives.
 Kelsey’s team is now able to confidently make their district’s technology goals attainable, and we want to help yours do the same.

-To learn more about our one-of-a-kind audits and how Amplified IT can enable your school district to better manage its Google Admin console, visit the audit service page, and reach out to our team of experts.
+To learn more about our one-of-a-kind audits and how Amplified IT can enable your school district to better manage its Google Admin console, visit the audit service page, download our “Top Configuration Errors Found in the Audit” guide, or reach out to our team of experts.